UIC classification of locomotive axle arrangements

 The UIC classification of locomotive axle arrangements, sometimes known as the German classification or German system, describes the wheel arrangement of locomotives, multiple units and trams.
-It is used in much of the world, notable exceptions being the United Kingdom, which uses a slightly simplified form of UIC (except for steam locomotives and small diesel shunters, where Whyte notation is used), and in North America, where the AAR wheel arrangement system (essentially another simplification of the UIC system) is used to describe diesel and electric locomotives.
-In North America, Whyte notation is only used for steam locomotives.
+It is used in much of the world, notable exceptions being the United Kingdom and North America.

 The classification system is managed by the International Union of Railways (UIC).

 Structure

 The UIC uses the following structure: